 The database contains information about each meteorite, including the classification, place and year of discovery, whether if was observed to fall, references to catalogues in which the meteorite is described, and known synonyms that may be encountered in the literature.

 The database indexes several catalogues, including the Catalogue of Meteorites from the Natural History Museum in London, the commercial program MetBase, the Antarctic Meteorite Newsletter, and the Meteoritical Bulletin.
 It contains detailed information about the meteorites, including narratives of the discovery, mineralogy, petrology, specimen locations, chemical and isotopic composition, and references to the literature.
 The primary source of information in this database is the Catalogue of Meteorites.

-The primary set includes 45,716 recordings of found and fell meteorites.
+The primary set includes more than 45,000 recordings of found and fell meteorites.
 A meteorite is classified as fell if it has been observed by people or automated devices during its fall.

 BOLIDES shows all the known fell meteorites that have not been classified as doubtful or discredited.

-You can download the original dataset at Visualizing.org.
+You can download the original dataset (updated on 14th May 2013) at Visualizing.org.

 When I designed BOLIDES I found a big source of inspiration in the awesome project GUN Murders by Periscopic.
 This great piece of data art combines a strong narrative with a large set of numbers in a way I had not seen before.